 We cannot expand outside our own boundaries when we hold fast to those boundaries.
 This scream, this urge to exhale – maybe it is a necessary compulsion that accompanies change.
 Or anticipation of change.

-One of my favorite poets, Mark Strand, an American sage, once talked of oblivion, forgetfulness, the fullness of forgetting, the possibilities of forgottenness, all aspects of emptiness.
+One of my favorite poets, Mark Strand, once talked of oblivion, forgetfulness, the fullness of forgetting, the possibilities of forgottenness, all aspects of emptiness.

 O is for Oblivion.
 I feel as strongly about it as I do about nothing.
 Forgetfulness, the fullness of forgetting, the possibilities of forgottenness.
 The freedom of unmindfulness.
 It is the true beginning of poetry.
 It is the blank for which the will wills.